-Sea, mountains, hills and cities rich in art and history paint the landscape of your biking holiday.
-Each site tells its story and each route is characterised by its very own essence, composed of passion, challenges and the desire to share.
+Sea, mountains, hills and cities rich in art and history paint the landscape of your cycling holiday.
+Each place tells its story and every route has got its very own essence, characterised by passion, challenges and the will of sharing experiences.

 Bagno di RomagnaConsidered, since ancient times, to have divine origins thanks to the health benefits provided by its thermal waters, Bagno di Romagna is a small village nestled in the Tuscan-Emilian Apennines, a temple of slow living, with a free and wild spirit in harmony with the surrounding nature.